[

 Why Do People Kiss Under the Mistletoe?

 Some people complain about the over-commercialization of the holiday season and how the need to buy and buy has drained all the charm out of Christmastime.
 Well, it’s not totally gone.
-Eager children still get wonderful toys, families still come together for great meals, and there’s always the off chance you’ll spot someone you like very much standing beneath the mistletoe, which means you have the right to give that person a Christmas kiss.
+Eager children still get wonderful toys, families still come together for great meals, and there’s always the off chance you’ll spot someone you like very much standing beneath the mistletoe, which means you have th

 What’s the Real Story Behind the History of the Microwave Oven?
 [VIDEO]